carbon-language/carbon-lang/clang/docs/CommandGuide/diagtool.rst

 DESCRIPTION
 -----------

-:program:`diagtool` is a combination of four tool for dealing with diagnostics in :program:`clang`.
+:program:`diagtool` is a combination of four tools for dealing with diagnostics in :program:`clang`.

 SUBCOMMANDS
 -----------